fshokor/PBAllos/README.md

 ```shell
 $ sh main.sh WT 0 850 200
 ```
-You can choose another strain/file by changing the argument WT into the name of the chosen strain.
+You can choose another strain/file by changing the first argument into the name of the chosen strain.
 Also you can change the parametres

 In case you want to study all files together:
 ```shell